Albrecht Dürer Biography | Oil Painting Reproductions

 5-21-1471 Nuremberg, GER –4-6-1528 Nuremberg, GERBack to Artist IndexView Artists Paintings

-Albrecht Dürer was an endlessly fascinating character, and unquestionably one of the leading figures of his time.
+Albrecht Dürer was a fascinating character, and one of the leading figures of his time.
 He consorted with sovereigns, artists, and thinkers, and was always at the center of the contemporary debate.

 Albrecht Dürer was the son of a goldsmith who taught him the art of drawing in silver point.
 In 1484 he was apprenticed to a leading Nuremberg painter and book illustrator of his time, Michael Wolgmut, from whom he learned the techniques of woodcut engraving.
 At the age of nineteen, he finished his apprenticeship in Nuremberg and made a series of trips to Basel, Strasbourg, Vienna, and Venice to further his studies, which gave him a European perspective on figurative art.
 Durer was committed intellectual when many artists were still regarded as no more than specialized craftsmen.